Present in UK

-There are high levels of H. annosum infecton in mainland Europe, but the problem is less severe in the United Kingdom.
-It affects up to 25 per cent of Norway spruce (Picea abies) in Scandinavia, and causes tree decay that results in losses of hundreds of millions of euros every year.
+There are high levels of H. annosum infecton in continental Europe, but the problem is less severe in the UK.
+It affects up to 25 per cent of Norway spruce (Picea abies) in Scandinavia, and causes losses of hundreds of millions of euros every year.

-The disease is less prevalent in the UK because our conifer stands have been intensively managed for only a relatively short period (fewer than 200 years) compared with those in continental Europe.
+The disease is less prevalent in the UK because our conifer forests have been intensively managed for only a relatively short period (fewer than 200 years) compared with those in continental Europe.
 H. annosum spores are therefore relatively infrequent, so infection levels remain lower than in Europe.
-However, there is a risk that spore levels might increase over time.

 Identification and symptoms

-The fungus colonises tree stumps from recent thinning or clear-cutting operations.
+The fungus colonises tree stumps left after recent thinning or clear-cutting operations.

-It causes decay in the lower stems of many coniferous species, hence the name conifer root and butt rot.
+- It causes decay in the lower stems (pictured) of many coniferous species, hence the name conifer root and butt rot.

 Report a sighting